-Few men or women can boast a lifespan as long as the locally-owned Richner Hardware.
-For most of the twentieth century, the little store stood as a brick-and-mortar reminder that quaint towns could hold onto remnants of their past, even when facing competition from larger competitors.
+Few men or women can boast a lifetime as long as that of the locally owned Richner Hardware.
+For most of the twentieth century, the little store stood as a brick-andmortar reminder that quaint towns could hold on to remnants of their past, even when facing competition from larger competitors.
 Richner’s was a fixture of Twinsburg: a place where you could rest assured you’d run into someone you knew.

-Eventually outgrowing its original location near the corner of Darrow and Ravenna Road, the heavily used building was replaced with a new structure.
-The swap occurred in 1962.
+Eventually outgrowing its original location near the corner of Darrow and Ravenna roads, the store was replaced by a new structure in 1962.
 Decade after decade passed and the store changed hands within the family.
-But all things come to an end and Richner Hardware proved no match for the movement of time.
-The much-beloved store closed its doors after 95 years of family-owned and operated service.
-Competition from big box stores and the diversity of goods for sale at nearly every grocery store proved insurmountable.
-When interviewed as part of the bicentennial celebrations, every individual approached recalled stories and memories of the little, local hardware store.
+Time would eventually necessitate the construction of a third building, but all things come to an end and Richner Hardware proved no match for the movement of time.
+Closing their doors after 95 ty-five years of family-owned and -operated service, Richner’s succumbed to competition from big-box stores and the diversity of goods for sale at nearly every grocer.
+When interviewed as part of the bicentennial celebrations, dozens of individuals recalled stories and memories of the little hardware store.